boarfish55/potatofs/README.md

 Non-goals:

   1) Portability.
 Though I would like this to work on all BSDs, there is a dependency on low-level FUSE, which not all BSDs support.
-We currently don't care about endianness.
-On-disk format is platform-dependent.
-Maybe one day we'll care and do all the byte-swapping, though it's unsure how that would affect performance.
+     On-disk format is architecture-dependent.
+We'll likely never attempt to stick to a specific endianness to have a specific filesystem instance usable by machines of a different architecture.

   2) Disaster recovery.
 PotatoFS may not sync local slabs to the high-latency backend on a frequent basis.
 Therefore, local storage should still be